chrisschopp/kedro-mlflow/docs/source/01_introduction/01_introduction.md

 ## A brief comparison between ``Kedro`` and ``Mlflow``

-While ``Kedro`` and ``Mlflow`` do not compete in the same field, they provide some overlapping functionalities. ``Mlflow`` is specifically dedicated to machine learning and its lifecycle management, while ``Kedro`` focusing on data pipeline development.
+While ``Kedro`` and ``Mlflow`` do not compete in the same field, they provide some overlapping functionalities. ``Mlflow`` is specifically dedicated to machine learning and its lifecycle management, while ``Kedro`` focuses on data pipeline development.
 Below chart compare the different functionalities:

 | Functionality                  | Kedro                                             | Mlflow                                                                              |
 | :----------------------------- | :------------------------------------------------ | :---------------------------------------------------------------------------------- |